-To be an effective advocate, you need to know your way around the state Capitol.
+To be an effective advocate, you need to know your way around the state Capitol complex.
+Here is information that will help.

-If you plan on coming to the Capitol during the 2015 session, be aware that the Capitol restoration is well underway, impacting both the outside and inside of the building.
-Watch the video and read both the construction details and general tips below so you can feel like an insider!
+If you plan on coming to the Capitol during the 2016 session, be aware that the Capitol restoration is well underway, impacting both the outside and inside of the building.
+Read both the construction details and general tips below so you can feel like an insider!

 Capitol construction overview